GMLC-TDC/HELICS/docs/user-guide/federates.md

 This simulation is run for 24 hours.

 Let's make a comparison between running these two simulators independently and running them as a co-simulation.
-To run them independently, simply turn off the publications and subscriptions by xxxxxxx and to run as a co-sim just xxxxxxx.
+To run them independently, simply turn off the publications and subscriptions by xxxxxxx and to run as a co-sim just xxxxxxx (helics-cli?).

 We can compare the results of the two simulations to see the impact of the interaction between the two.
 The figure below shows the total load on the transmission node to which the distribution system model is attached over the course of the simulated day.
 As you can see xxxxxxx